Reporter's Notebook: Progressives, moderate Dems trapped in congressional version of 'Schmigadoon!'

 Rep. Stephanie Murphy, D-Fla., leader of the moderate Blue Dog caucus, opposed the social spending package in the Ways and Means Committee.
 She expressed concerns about the cost and if it was paid for.
 Rep. Scott Peters, D-Calif., opposed the package in the Budget Committee.
 Peters, Reps.
 Kurt Schrader, D-Ore., and Kathleen Rice, D-N.Y., also voted against key provisions on prescription drugs, pushed by liberals, in the House Energy and Commerce Committee.

-So, for now they are all stuck in a congressional version of Schmigadoon!
+So, for now they are all stuck in a congressional version of "Schmigadoon!"
 The moderates and progressives like each other just enough to both be in the Democratic party – but they haven’t found true love.
 They can’t yet join hands and walk across the stone footbridge toward a life of wedded, political bliss.

 "We’re just muddling through," said Rep. Mark Takano, D-Calif., after a House Democratic Caucus meeting Tuesday.

-Pelosi is breaking with the idea of moving both the infrastructure bill and social spending bill in tandem.
+House Speaker Nancy Pelosi, D-Calif., is breaking with the idea of moving both the infrastructure bill and social spending bill in tandem.

 The problem is that the social spending bill isn’t ready yet.